-Sample results are mailed and/or emailed directly to the grower approximately 2-4 weeks after receipt.
-For any sample inquiries, please have available the Job Control Number and name of the person or farm noted on the form receipt.
+Typically, the sample results are mailed and/or emailed directly to the grower approximately 2-4 weeks after receipt; however, if there is a backlog, it may take longer.
+For any sample inquiries, please contact the labs directly and have a copy of your forms/paperwork on hand.